Riverside Theatres presents

 Book tickets on this page for the live, in person performance at Riverside Theatres.
 If you’re looking for the Digital Show click here.

-Please be advised that there is a lockout for this performance and all latecomers will be admitted during interval only.
+Please be advised that there is a lockout for this performance and all latecomers are allowed into the theatre at approrpriate breaks between songs.

 *Please contact Box Office directly for group bookings of 8 or more, email firstname.lastname@example.org or call 8839 3399.